2024 Mongolian parliamentary election: Aftermath

-Prime Minister Luvsannamsrai Oyun-Erdene announced early on 29 June that the MPP had won 68 seats, enough for a simple majority in the Great Khural.
+Incumbent prime minister and MPP chairman Luvsannamsrain Oyun-Erdene announced early on 29 June that the MPP had won 68 seats, enough for a simple majority in the Great Khural.
+With around 54% of the seats in parliament, the elections saw the worst result for the MPP since the 2012 election, providing it with a less dominant position in the expanded parliament.
 The Democratic Party (DP), despite falling short of the MPP, saw its largest increase in seats since its inaugural performance in the 1996 elections.
 Oyun-Erdene also thanked the opposition for their strong showing, stating that it showcased the health of Mongolian democracy, and that “having diverse and contrasting opinions is the essence of democracy.”

 The State Great Khural re-appointed Oyun-Erdene as prime minister on 5 July.

-With around 54% of the seats in parliament, the elections saw the worst result for the MPP since the 2012 election, providing it with a less dominant position in the expanded parliament.

-Following the coalition talks among the MPP and the DP and HUN, the three parties formed a joint government composed of ten ministers from the MPP, eight ministers from the DP and two ministers from HUN.
+Following the coalition talks among the MPP, the DP and HUN, the three major parties formed a joint government composed of ten ministers from the MPP, eight ministers from the DP and two ministers from HUN.